 The plan administrator determines the term of stock options granted under the 2023 Plan, up to a maximum of 10 years.
 Unless the terms of a participant's stock option agreement provide otherwise or as otherwise provided by the plan administrator, if a participant's service relationship with us or any of our affiliates ceases for any reason other than disability, death, or cause, the participant may generally exercise any vested options for a period of three months following the cessation of service.
 This period may be extended in the event that exercise of the option is prohibited by applicable securities laws.
-Unless the terms of a participant's stock option agreement provide otherwise or as otherwise provided by the plan administrator, if a participant by the soft of unit and the participant are period of 18 months following the date of death.
+Unless the terms of a participant's stock option agreement provide otherwise or as otherwise provided by the plan administrator, if a participant by the use of a participant dies within a certain period following cessation of service, the participant or a beneficiary of the participant may generally exercise any vested options for a period of 18 months following the date of death.
 Unless the terms of a participant's stock option agreement provide otherwise or as otherwise provided by the plan administrator, if a participant's service relationship with us or any of our affiliates ceases due to disability, the participant may generally exercise any vested options for a period of 12 months following the cessation of service.
 In the event of a termination for cause, options generally terminate upon the termination date.
 In no event may an option be exercised beyond the expiration of its term.